The Recurring Website Nightmare

 c) a part-time programmer who I heard from someone might be cheap and pretty good

-For a 10 page website, he charged me:
+For just a basic website, he charged me

 Now there are problems with the site: